edwardp8740/sep10-freedom-project/README.md

 ## Blog
 Below you will find my blog about how I made my project.
+It also includes tools I learned like aframe and other real world tools I could use like real life skills and takeaways.

 * [Entry 1](blog/entry01.md)
 * [Entry 2](blog/entry02.md)